great-expectations/great_expectations/docs/docusaurus/docs/integrations/contributing_integration.md

 ### 7. Usages
 This section will be where the substance and nitty-gritty of your documentation is written.
-You should put a lot of technical emphasis in this section and making sure you stay focused in fleshing out and explaining users how this integration facilitates or enables a dev loop or use case with relevant and replicatable examples (see [template](../integrations/integration_template.md) for suggested format and structure).
+You should put a lot of technical emphasis in this section and making sure you stay focused in fleshing out and explaining users how this integration facilitates or enables a dev loop or use case with relevant and replicatable examples.

 ### 8. Further discussion
 This section is comprised of four subsections.
 They are: